I help people see new choices and get unstuck from frustrating patterns and relationships.

 A human approach

-A lot of business processes aim for standardisation, there’s a tendency to expect everyone to be the same, and to be efficient.
+A lot of business processes aim for standardisation.
+There’s a tendency to expect everyone to be the same, and to be efficient.
 For every kind of business situation, there are books and manuals offering standard solutions … you know: seven steps for this, the four secrets of that, the three best practices for the other…

-So if a coach arrives with a standard model (eg GROW) he is quite likely to increase that sense of disconnect, not make it better.
 I think we do better as human beings when time and space is taken to find the individual approach rather than the standard one.

-Timothy Gallwey, author of the “Inner Game” points out that coaches who come in with solutions for clients actually tend to reinforce their client’s sense of incompetence.
+Timothy Gallwey, author of the “Inner Game” points out that trainers who come in with solutions for clients actually tend to reinforce their client’s sense of incompetence.
 Richard Farson, a great writer on management, also suggests that standard training has the same effect – it actually disables the recipient’s confidence in their own talent and ability to work out solutions.
 Like Farson, I think it’s better to practice getting comfortable with ambiguity in work, rather than painting over the cracks with a standard process.

 What actually works?